 "The terms of the settlement are confidential as between the board and Mr. Maravell, but the county agreed to extend the terms of the lease," said Nick Maravell's attorney, Jim Parsons of Rockville.
 Maravell will be allowed to continue farming the land through August 15, 2012, Parsons said.

-The issue was scheduled to be heard in Montgomery County Circuit Court today to determine if the Montgomery County BOE violated the Open Meetings Act when it gave the Brickyard Road lease to Montgomery County.
+The issue was scheduled to be heard in Montgomery County Circuit Court today to determine if the Montgomery County BOE violated the Open Meetings Act when it gave.
 Maravell had been farming a plot of land at Brickyard Road on lease from the board of education for more than 30 years, before the board voted in March of 2011 to lease the land to the county to develop into soccer fields.
 Maravell was not given the opportunity to renew his lease when the BOE voted to give the land to the county.
 Maravell's suit against the board claims that residents were not properly clued in to the board's actions.

 The Open Meetings Act is a sunshine law that requires local governments and school boards to make meetings open and available to the public.
 The Maryland Open Meetings Law Compliance Board had stated earlier this year that Montgomery County residents were not made sufficiently aware of the proceedings.